Open NowNon-Profit2026-2027

 Who is eligible for the Early Childhood Education and Care (ECEC) Workforce Paid Practicum Grant Opportunity Guidelines (2026-2027)?

-- Employee must be a contact worker or a non-contact worker such as a director or educational leader providing direct support, education and care, or supervision.
+• Employee must be a contact worker or a non-contact worker as defined in the guidelines.

-- Ineligible applicants include stand-alone kindergarten or pre-school services not approved for and receiving CCS.
+• Provider must not be a stand-alone kindergarten service that is not approved for and receiving CCS.

-- Ineligible applicants include entities already receiving the maximum 8 weeks of funding for the same employee for the same period from Commonwealth or state or territory government sources.
+• Provider must not already be receiving the maximum amount of funding (8 weeks) for the same ECEC employee for the same period from the Commonwealth or a state or territory government.

 4